PhilliprBurwell/PC-Build-and-Maintenance/README.md

 </p>

 <h1>PC - Build-and-Maintenance </h1>
- <br /> The purpose of this tutorial is to learn internal componets, how they fit together and how to handle hardware safely.
+ <br /> The purpose of this tutorial is to learn internal components, how they fit together and how to handle hardware safely.
 Another purpose is to learn to maintain and extend the life of hardware while troubleshooting potential issues.
-Also learning how to correctly asemble a functional PC correctly. <br />
+Also learning how to correctly assemble a functional PC correctly. <br />

 <h2>My Video Demonstration</h2>